khongminhtn/helsinki-fullstack-course/notes/part8.md

 import { ApolloClient, HttpLink, InMemoryCache, gql } from '@apollo/client'

+// Creates new Client to communicate with GRAPHQL server
-const client = new ApolloClient({
+// Useds to send query to server const client = new ApolloClient({
   cache: new InMemoryCache(),
   link: new HttpLink({